kea-dpd/.github/profile/README.md

 ##### [kea-dpd @ GitHub](https://github.com/kea-dpd) is the offical home of the the full-semester (30 ECTS) elective programme _Digital Prodcut Development_ at [Copenhagen School of Technology and Design](https://www.kea.dk)

 ## First run
+Our international, full-semester 30 ECTS elective “Digital Product Development” is focusing on interdisciplinary, agile teams, establishing an early contact with companies, and their end-users, exploring market fit, entering into feed-back loops, working with approaches to gain data-driven learnings.
+The intent is to develop digital products.
+This is not programming, this is product development.
+In this elective we will make _everyone_ developers - even the ones that are not necessarily tech saavy geeks.
+We do it by using relevant tools.

 This international elective programme will run for the first time from August 2023 - to X-mas 2023.

 <details open><summary><h2>Details</h2> (click to toggle expand/collapse)</summary>